 Pretzel shop eyes 3 new York-Adams stores

 Pretzel shop eyes 3 new York-Adams stores The company sells pretzels "five-in-a-line," as well as cheesesteak pretzels and nuggets.
-Check out this story on ydr.com: http://on-ydr.co/2kFNjwR Philly Pretzel Factory serves a cheesesteak pretzel.
+Check out this story on eveningsun.com: http://on-ydr.co/2kFNjwR Philly Pretzel Factory serves a cheesesteak pretzel.

 Comments